amirdha02/Memristor-based-Hopfield-Network-for-Pattern-Recall/README.md

 ## ⚠️ Disclaimer

 This project is based on an academic simulation and does not reflect proprietary work or physical device measurements.
+Code for this project is available upon request and can be discussed in interviews.
+To maintain confidentiality, only core methodology and results are presented here.

 ---